Political Power and Market Power: Empirical Overview

 $y_{f,t}$ represents political influence spending of firm $f$ at time $t$.
 We examine two measures of political influence (discussed in our data section): Federal lobbying spend and donations from political action committees. $\mathcal{F}_{it}$ represents the composite firm ownership partition for a composite firm $i$ at time $t$.
 As such, $\sum_{f\in\mathcal{F}_{it}}y_{f,t}$ represents the sum of all lobbying of all component firms in composite firm $i$ at time $t$.
 We include fixed effects for composite firms ($\delta_{i}$) and time periods ($\gamma_{t}$).
 Standard errors are clustered by composite firms.

 The coefficient of interest is $\beta_{1}$, the coefficient on the $\text{MergerIndex}_{it}$.
 In our main specification, we examine a simple count of the number of independent firms within each composite firm $i$ at time $t$.
 This decreases each time a merger occurs, and allows $\beta_{1}$ to be interpretable as the effect of a merger.\footnote{Our specification permits other measures of concentration as well, such as the Herfindahl-Hirschman Index (HHI), adapted to our application.
-Appendix \ref{app:HHI} implements this approach, and shows that our empirical results are qualitatively similar to using this alternative.} Because mergers are endogenous, we examine several different approaches to identifying effect (outlined below).
+Appendix \ref{app:HHI} implements this approach, and shows that our empirical results are qualitatively similar to using this alternative.} Because a merger corresponds to a \emph{decrease} in the number of firms within the bundle, a negative coefficient means that political spending \textit{increased} after the merger.

+Because mergers are endogenous, we examine several different approaches to identifying effect (outlined below).
 We vary controls $X_{it}$ in coordination with our identification strategies.
-Because of the potential importance of size, we control for total composite firm $revenue_{it}$ in all specifications.
-We also use controls to increase precision of our main estimates, to report descriptive patterns of interest and as checks on the robustness of our findings \citep{altonji2005selection, oster2019unobservable}.
-One control appearing in multiple specifications is the combined revenue of all members of a composite firm (in our notation, $\sum_{f\in\mathcal{F}_{it}}r_{f, t}$ where $r$ is revenue); we use this as a proxy of each composite firm's overall size in each period.
+Because of the potential importance of size, we control for total composite firm $revenue_{it}$ in all specifications.\footnote{In our notation, $revenue_{it}=\sum_{f\in\mathcal{F}_{it}}r_{f,t}$ where $r$ is revenue of each component firm.} We also use controls to increase precision of our main estimates, to report descriptive patterns of interest and as checks on the robustness of our findings \citep{altonji2005selection, oster2019unobservable}.
 In some specifications, we also control for trends by industry and other firm characteristics.

 For identification, we pursue two strategies.
-The first is a panel event study \citep{gentzkow2011effect, de2020difference, de2020two, freyaldenhoven2021visualization}.
-Our second is an exposure design, akin to a Bartik instrument \citep{bartik1991benefits,borusyak2018quasi, goldsmith2020bartik, breuer2021bartik}.
+The first is a panel event study \citep{gentzkow2011effect, de2020two, freyaldenhoven2021visualization, goodman2021difference, athey2022design}.
+Our second is an exposure design, akin to a Bartik instrument \citep{bartik1991benefits, borusyak2020non, goldsmith2020bartik, breuer2021bartik}.
 In this approach, we develop an instrument for $\text{MergerIndex}_{it}$.
 Our instrument uses economy-wide shocks to the attractiveness of merging.
 Both designs are based on the timing of mergers.
 In order to explain our designs, we first describe the structure and sources of our data in the section below.